MSBAi Assessment Strategy

 4-week, 2-credit courses

 Same structure compressed.
 Individual project only (insufficient time for team formation).
-Oral defense still required.
+Individual oral component still required.

 | Component | Weight | Timing | Description |